elkebir-group/CORSID/README.md

 The data and results can be found in the repo [CORSID-data](https://github.com/elkebir-group/CORSID-data).
 The visualized results of our tool applied to 468 coronavirus genomes can be found in [CORSID-viz](https://elkebir-group.github.io/CORSID-viz/) [(source repo)](https://github.com/elkebir-group/CORSID-viz).
 Docker containers can be found in [CORSID-container](https://github.com/elkebir-group/CORSID-container) and [Docker hub](https://hub.docker.com/r/chuanyiz/corsid).

+If you use CORSID in you work, please cite the following paper ([bioRxiv](https://doi.org/10.1101/2021.11.10.468129)):

+Zhang, Chuanyi, Palash Sashittal, and Mohammed El-Kebir.
+"CORSID enables de novo identification of transcription regulatory sequences and genes in coronaviruses." _bioRxiv_ (2021).

 ![Figure](doc/overview.png)

 ## Contents